 To remove any type of sink, including an undermount, you first have to disconnect the plumbing and the garbage disposal.
 Then, you must remove the clips that hold the sink to the countertop from below the countertop (bathroom sinks may not have clips).
 The final step, which is not necessarily a trivial one, is to break the silicone bond seal.
 If the sink is an undermount sink, it's probably glued to the underside of the countertop with silicone, so performing this last step can be frustrating because there may be limited access.

 Video of the Day

 The difficulty level gets ratcheted up another notch if the sink is glued to a stone countertop with epoxy cement or construction adhesive.
 This is rare, but it happens.
-The standard installation procedure calls for gluing support posts to the countertop, then securing the sink to the posts with clips after applying a bead of silicone to the rim, but occasionally an overzealous plumber will use a different kind of glue.
-If the sink you're removing was installed like this, the keys to removing it are patience, a sharp chisel and perhaps a little heat.
+The standard installation procedure calls for gluing support posts to the countertop and then securing the sink to the posts with clips after applying a bead of silicone to the rim, but occasionally, an overzealous plumber will use a different kind of glue.
+If the sink you're removing was installed like this, the keys to removing it are patience, wood shims, and perhaps a little heat.

 Supporting the Sink

 Undermount sinks can be made of heavy materials, such as cast iron or stone composites, and the last thing you need is to have it crash to the floor when you finally manage to free it from the countertop.
 You could support it from underneath, but the supports will probably get in your way.
 A better option is to support it from above after you've removed the garbage disposal and sink drain assembly.
 Here's how to do it: